Skip to content

 So, if you've done some research the whole goal is to try and find how that research can inform other people, and you do that through giving presentations.

 Select a topic that you need to revise and try teaching it to a friend or fellow student, or even to an imaginary person.
 The thinking you need to do to work out how you would explain a topic to someone else is very effective revision.
-You will quickly identify where gaps lie in your knowledge and understanding, and find the topics that you need to focus on for the exam or end-of-module assessment.
+You'll quickly identify where gaps lie in your knowledge and understanding, and find the topics that you need to focus on for the exam or end-of-module assessment.

 Even if you can't meet other students, you can still get help from people who don't know anything about the subject, if they're willing.
 Explaining something to them helps you get it clear in your own mind.
 You can tell them 'What I've learned today'.
 They can ask you short questions from exam papers or that you've developed.

-Last updated 10 months ago
+Last updated 4 days ago